evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 ## Performance

 The Lexus RZ 450e has a maximum power of 230KW (313hp).
 The total torque is 435nm.
 The 0-100km/h sprint (0-62mph) takes 5,3 seconds.
-The top speed is 160 km/h.
+The top speed is 160 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging